uzh-bf/gbl-knowledge/games/U Fin.md

       - name: Soft Skills
         value: 9
   - name: GamificationElements
-    text: "Within the game uFin: The Challenge the users engage in a creative process where they have to figure out ethical decisions.
-They experience an epic meaning by believing that they are chosen to solve a bigger ethical issue within the company."
+    text: 'Within the game uFin: The Challenge the users engage in a creative process where they have to figure out ethical decisions.
+They experience an epic meaning by believing that they are chosen to solve a bigger ethical issue within the company.'
     content:
       - name: Epic Meaning
         value: 8